Silver

 manufacturers of silver in nineteenth-century New York City, supplying both

-hollowware and flatware to retailers of luxury goods such as Tiffany and
+hollowware and flatware to retailers of luxury goods such as Tiffany & Company and Ball, Black & Company.

 Another